marijnh/Eloquent-JavaScript/09_regexp.md

 {{index grammar}}

-The exact rules for this format (which is a widely used format, usually called an _INI_ file) are as follows:
+The exact rules for this format—which is a widely used file format, usually called an _INI_ file—are as follows:

 - Blank lines and lines starting with semicolons are ignored.